lidofinance/solana-docs/docs/the-solido-utility.md

 You can either build `solido` from [source][source] with Cargo, or use the [`chorusone/solido-maintainer`][dockerhub] container image that includes a prebuilt version.
 The utility is developed and tested on Linux, and it should run on Mac as well.
+When building from source, make sure to clone the repository with `--recurse-submodules`.

 [source]: https://github.com/ChorusOne/solido
 [dockerhub]: https://hub.docker.com/r/chorusone/solido-maintainer